Based on “The Bad in Every Man” by Shirley Ross (1934).

 “Sam Cooke recorded a little-known version of ‘Blue Moon’, on his 1960 album The Wonderful World of Sam Cooke released on the KEEN record label – Cooke’s last record with that label before moving on to RCA Victor.

 “By far the best-known and most popular version of ‘Blue Moon’ was recorded by The Marcels, in 1961.
 From Songfacts.com: ‘Producer Stu Phillips was ordered by his boss not to waste time on The Marcels and to spend his days devoted to a different artist at Colpix Records.
 But he didn’t say anything about his nights.
 Phillips waited until everyone else had gone home and sneaked the band into the studio for a secret session.
-They recorded this at the last minute when they recorded three songs and needed a fourth.
+They recorded this at the last minute after recording three songs but needing a fourth side.
 When one of the members said he knew ‘Blue Moon’, Phillips told him to teach the song to the rest of the group in an hour, then they’d record it.

 “‘The Marcels recorded ‘Blue Moon’ in two takes.
 A promotion man asked for and got a copy of the finished tape, which then found its way to legendary radio disc-jockey Murray The K. He promoted it as an ‘exclusive’ and played it 26 times on one show.'”